kubemod/kubemod/README.md

   - DELETE
 ```

-This property is optional and will default to an empty list, which will execute the `ModRule` against
+This property is optional and will default to an empty list, which will execute the `ModRule` against `CREATE` and `UPDATE` operations
-all operations.

-*Note: In order for the `DELETE` operation to be observed you have to enable it within the
-`MutatingWebhookConfiguration`.*

 ### Execution tiers